razankh24/ultrasonic-circuit-/README.md

 -ultrasonic sensor

+i tried to use (master, slave) coding theme with 2 arduino.

-i tried to program the led in arduino 2 to work when someone within 100cm of reach near
+i programmed the led in arduino 2 to work when someone within 100cm of reach near

 the ultrasonic sensor in arduino 1. however the code i used wasn't working probably.

-i would like whoever reading my codes to kindly enlighten me about the errors.
+i would like from Engineers who will be reading my codes to kindly enlighten me about the errors.